 Though Ripples’ program, Peichen’s classroom knowledge was put to the test and she was able to gain practical experience and new insight into her chosen profession.

 Our Intern, Peichen, was pursuing her Master’s degree in Social Work at Washington University in St. Louis when she applied to our program.
-Peichen applied for Ripples’ Experiential Internship program looking for an opportunity to gain experience in the field she ultimately wanted to work in: Program Evaluation.
+Peichen applied for Ripples’ Fellowship program looking for an opportunity to gain experience in the field she ultimately wanted to work in: Program Evaluation.

 She was surprised and excited to learn that through our program, she would do more than just assist the evaluation process – she would spearhead the design of the survey itself in collaboration with Ripples’ local staff.
 “The most unforgettable part of my practicum was doing the evaluation part, as I was taking my evaluation course at the time, and got to put what I learned directly into practice.
 It has been very educating and valuable and I am very appreciative I was given that opportunity.